AutodeskGames/stingray-docs/source/source_access/building/toggle_renderers.md

 # Switch between DX11 and DX12

-You can now toggle between DX11 and DX12 in the Editor if your system supports both renderers.
+With source access, you can toggle between DX11 and DX12 in the Editor, provided your system supports both renderers.

 >**Note**: To add support for DX12 in your Stingray projects, compile the engine with `--use-d3d12` flag.